open-mmlab/mmdetection3d/docs/tutorials/customize_runtime.md

         _delete_=True, grad_clip=dict(max_norm=35, norm_type=2))
     ```

-    If your config inherits the base config which already sets the `optimizer_config`, you might need `_delete_=True` to overide the unnecessary settings.
-See the [config documenetation](https://mmdetection.readthedocs.io/en/latest/tutorials/config.html) for more details.
+    If your config inherits the base config which already sets the `optimizer_config`, you might need `_delete_=True` to overide the unnecessary settings in the base config.
+See the [config documentation](https://mmdetection.readthedocs.io/en/latest/tutorials/config.html) for more details.

 - __Use momentum schedule to accelerate model convergence__:
     We support momentum scheduler to modify model's momentum according to learning rate, which could make the model converge in a faster way.